bagasjiwanta/llm-frame-segmentation/README.md

 This repository was originally built using [Modal](https://modal.com).

-### System Requirements
+### System info used during training

-- Ubuntu 24.04 recommended
+- Ubuntu 24.04
 - CUDA-compatible GPU (bfloat 16 support is needed)
 - Python 3.13
 - CUDA 12.9.1 with cuDNN